bolknote/PowerShoot/README.md

 In this terminal game, you need to kill enemies by connecting and disconnecting your MacBook from the charger.
 Each connection and disconnection counts as one shot.

+It should be noted that these actions may affect the remaining number of charge cycles for the notebook's battery, but please don't take this game seriously; it was, of course, made in jest, just to have some fun.

 The game is available for macOS only.